-Venture Southland in conjunction with EECA are coordinating the Wood Energy South project - an authoritative source of current information and best practice aimed at promoting the use, and development of supply chains for clean wood energy in Southland.
+Venture Southland in conjunction with EECA coordinated the Wood Energy South project - an authoritative source of current information and best practice aimed at promoting the use, and development of supply chains for clean wood energy in Southland.

-The Energy Efficiency and Conservation Authority (EECA) has partnered with Venture Southland (VS) to deliver the Wood Energy South project in the Southland region.
+The Energy Efficiency and Conservation Authority (EECA) partnered with Venture Southland (VS) to deliver the Wood Energy South project in the Southland region from 2014 to 2017.

-The project is being funded over three years (2014-2017) and aims to lower energy-related carbon emissions in Southland, improve air quality and demonstrate the cost and life cycle benefits of wood-chip and wood-pellet fuelled boilers utilising local waste wood.
-It will also provide local employment capacity building and business opportunities.
+The project achieved a reduction of 216,800t of CO2 emission over its lifetime, improved air quality and demonstrated the cost and life cycle benefits of wood-chip and wood-pellet fuelled boilers utilising local waste wood.
+It also provided local employment capacity building and business opportunities.

 This project builds on the thermal energy switching opportunities identified in the Southland Wood Energy Demand Assessment June 2011 and can best be described as the implementation phase of the Demand Assessment.
-The work will also look closely at demonstrating diversity on energy fuel sources and combustion systems particularly those that comply with the Regional Air Plan.
+The work closely looked at demonstrating diversity on energy fuel sources and combustion systems particularly those that comply with the Regional Air Plan.

-The aim of the project is to facilitate the establishment of new commercial heating systems fuelled by wood and woody biomass.
-The project will demonstrate new and emerging technologies and will focus on life cycle costs and demonstrating project investment feasibility.
+The aim of the project was to facilitate the establishment of new commercial heating systems fuelled by wood and woody biomass.
+The project demonstrated new and emerging technologies and focused on life cycle costs and demonstrating project investment feasibility.

 Renewable heat also has a higher initial capital cost than its competitors, despite lower operating costs compared to LPG, diesel, electricity and in some cases, coal.

-The project will work closely with key industry stakeholders such as Bioenergy Association of New Zealand BANZ and will build on the work that BANZ has completed.
-It will also work with BANZ to further develop opportunities that are aligned to the successful implementation of the project.
+The project worked closely with key industry stakeholders such as Bioenergy Association of New Zealand BANZ and build on the successful work that BANZ has completed.